perlang-org/perlang/README.md

 ### Quick-start guide

-Each commit to the `master` branch triggers a build that gets published as a set of `.tar.gz` files at https://builds.perlang.org.
+Each commit to the `master` branch triggers a build that gets published as a set of `.tar.gz` files at https://builds.perlang.org (CDN sponsored by [Fastly](https://www.fastly.com/)).
 Binaries are available for Linux, macOS and Windows.

 The easiest way to install the latest build is by using the [perlang-install](scripts/perlang-install) script.
 It works on all supported platforms (Linux, macOS and Windows - the latter requires a POSIX shell like Git Bash to be available).
 Use it like this: